Water-Run/SimpSave/source/README.md

 - **Returns**: `True` if the key exists, `False` if it does not.
 - **Exceptions**:
   - `FileNotFoundError`: If the `.ini` file does not exist.
+  - `TypeError`: If the input name isn't string.s
 - **Example**:
   ```python
   if ss.has('my_key'):